 "My advice would be to complete both your top-10 Level 8 courses and your top-10 Level 6/7 courses,” says Karen Campbell, NCI’s Schools Liaison Officer.
 “Remember, you might do better than you expect, so do put your absolute favourite course first, don't let the points you think you might get influence that decision.”

-Karen continues: “If there is a path you know you want to follow, for example if you know you want to do Accounting, filling in a Higher Certificate in Business at NCI (NC103) in the Level 6/7 column gives you a second chance to follow that path, even if you don't get the points to go straight to a degree.
+Karen continues: “Filling in the Higher Certificate in Business at NCI (NC103) in the Level 6/7 column gives you a second chance to follow that path, even if you don't get the points to go straight to a Level 8 degree.

 Who Would My Classmates Be?